Hi-Folks/lara-sock/README.md

 ![LaraSock](lara-sock.png)

-> This is an early stage work in progress, so expect that at the moment, the project doens't implement
+> This is an early stage (under costruction/exploration) work in progress, so at the moment, the project doens't implement
 > all the functionalities that you expect.
-If you want to contribute, providing Pull Request
+If [you want to contribute](#contributing), providing Pull Request
 >  providing suggestions, feel free to share.
 We believe in positive vibes.

 ## Why LaraSock?

-Larasock implements a WebSocket Server based on Swoole or Open Swoole.
+Larasock implements a WebSocket Server based on Open Swoole.
-The final goal is to support the same Application Providers supported by Laravel Octane.
+The final goal is to support the same Application Providers supported by Laravel Octane (Swoole and Roadrunner).
-So, in this case you can easily add realtime functionalities via WebSocket to your Octane application.
+This package aims to allow you to easily add realtime functionalities via WebSocket to your Octane application.

-So, if you already using Swoole or Open Swoole with your Laravel Octane, you don't need additional services or external tools to enable the Web Socket functionalities.
+So, if you are already using Open Swoole with your Laravel Octane, you don't need additional services or external tools to enable the Web Socket functionalities.